antzm/code-test/README.md

 Open "Notepad" on Windows, or a similar application on other operating systems.

-Start typeing the text that you would like to appear on your personal web page.
+Start typing the text that you would like to appear on your personal web page.

-Here is everything you need on how t format the text you are writting:
+Here is everything you need on how o format the text you are writting:

+## Headers

 To write a Header, type:
 `# This is My Header`

 If you use `##` on the front of a line, you will get a smaller Header: